Orne: Fruit-based products

+The orchards of Pays d’Auge and Domfrontais supply fruit for pressing, distillation and ageing facilities throughout the department.

 Demographics

 The inhabitants of the department are called Ornais.

 The recorded population level peaked at 443,688 in 1836.
 Declining farm incomes and the lure of better prospects in the overseas empire led to a sustained reduction in population levels in many rural departments.
 By the time of the 1936 census, the recorded population stood at just 269,331.
 Once motor car ownership started to surge in the 1960s, employment opportunities became less restricted and by 1982, the population level had recovered a little to 295,000, after which it slowly decreased.

 Principal towns

 The most populous commune is Alençon, the prefecture.
 As of 2019, there are 5 communes with more than 5,000 inhabitants:

 Politics

 The president of the Departmental Council is Christophe de Balorre, elected in 2017.